sleeptoken/zettelkasten/Remote Thought/SQL SELECT Tricks & Truncation.md

 Tags: [[sql]] [[PHP]]
 # aka SQL Buffer overflow

 we have a login page
+Basically, this code will check if the user exists in the database and if you got the right password, it will display the password.
+If the user does not exists, it will be created in the database

 - HTML entities is PHP's notion and attempt to secure things down, like remove all the HTML entities if you were to try and do like cross-site scripting or inject HTML elements or JavaScript code into an input field's